-The new Regulations came into force 1 October 2018 and require inspection by a suitably qualified inspector prior to issue of a licence.
+The-Regulations came into force 1 October 2018 and require inspection by a suitably qualified inspector prior to issue of a licence.
 The Regulations introduced numerous changes including powers to the local authority to suspend, vary or revoke a licence.
 There is a new star rating system where operators can achieve a higher standard and therefore a longer licence period.
 There are also general and specific conditions provided in relation to the following activities;

 Anyone involved in the business of providing accommodation for other people's animals (being cats or dogs).
-Licensed premises include home dog boarders, where individuals board dogs in their own home and also dog day care centres.
+Licensed premises include home dog boarders, where individuals board dogs in their own home, and also dog day care centres as well as commercial boarding kennels and catteries.

-Dog Breeding - the regulations now require a licence where a person breeds 3 litters of puppies in any 12 month period (reduced from a previous 5 litter test), or if any person is in the business of breeding and selling dogs.
+Dog Breeding - the regulations-now require a licence where a person breeds 3 litters of puppies in any 12-month period. (reduced from a previous 5 litter test), However a licence is also required er if any person is in the business of breeding and selling dogs, this is now deemed appropriate where a person breeds 2 litters in any 12 month period.
+This is due to the high price of puppies being sold which would take the income derived from breeding dogs well above the £1,000 threshold, as set out by the Regulations.
 All new licence applications are required to be inspected by a veterinary surgeon.